Updated April 2017

 The effect of weight depends on where it is located.
 Pic: original source unknown.

-In recent years, the quest to reduce air pollution entails reducing tow vehicle weight.
-Such lightening often reduces allowable hitch weight.
-The UK’s and Europe’s caravan makers develop increasingly lighter caravans.
-They are now typically 40% less per metre than much local product and have minimal end weight.
-Some have a recommended caravan nose weight around 5%.
-Ongoing research however indicates that, for such construction, 6-8% caravan nose weight is better.
+In recent years, the need to cut air pollution entails reducing tow vehicle weight.
+That, in turn, reduces allowable hitch weight.
+UK and EU caravan makers accordingly developed lighter caravans.
+Most weigh about 40% less per metre than local product and have minimal end weight – and nose weight around 5%.
+Research however indicates that, for such caravans, 6-7% is preferable.

 ‘You want your money back!?’ – I told you it could be towed by your pick-up truck – I never said you should!‘ Pic: agcoauto